Background pattern

 • moderate to severe Crohn's disease in adults and

-• moderate to severe Crohn's disease in children and adolescents aged 6 to 17 years.
+• moderate to severe Crohn's disease in children and adolescents from 6 to 17 years of age.

-If you have Crohn's disease, you will be treated first with other medications.
-If you do not respond sufficiently to these medications, you will receive Hyrimoz to reduce the signs and symptoms of Crohn's disease.
+If you have Crohn's disease, you will be treated first with other medicines.
+If you do not respond well enough to these medicines, you will receive Hyrimoz to reduce the signs and symptoms of Crohn's disease.

 Ulcerative Colitis in Adults and Children